ResDev27/JavaSript-Data-Visualisation-Challenge/README.md

-# JavaSript-Data-Visualisation-Challenge
+#  Javascript Challenge : "Data Visualisation"

-repository : js-datavisualisation-challenge
+- repository : `js-datavisualisation-challenge`
-mode: solo
+- mode: `solo`
-type: consolidation challenge
+- type: `consolidation challenge`
-duration: 5 days
+- duration: `5 days`
-author: Alexandre Plennevaux
+- author: `Alexandre Plennevaux`

 ## Objectives
 This consolidation challenge will help you assess your ability to solve a problem inspired from real-life situations using your new javascript muscles involving the following know-hows :